Defenders Giving Nature a Helping Hand Since 1993!

 Many gardeners resort, often reluctantly, to chemical pesticides.
 A better option is to tip the balance in favour of the natural enemies - through introducing or boosting their numbers so that the pest population can be effectively reduced without chemicals.

-Growers in this country are world leaders in the use of biological control, and today an increasing number of proven products are available to gardeners.
+Today an increasing number of proven products are available to gardeners.
 These controls can be parasites, which live on or within another organism, or predators that prey on others.
 All are natural species which have not been genetically engineered.

 Times are changing.
-Today, increasing numbers of insecticides are being withdrawn on grounds of safety.
+Currently, increasing numbers of insecticides are being withdrawn on the grounds of safety.
 Registration of new chemicals is increasingly complicated and expensive, and pests are becoming resistant to frequently applied pesticides.
 Biological control has proved itself to be an effective and environmentally safe alternative to chemicals, providing a long-term solution to controlling pests.